FlipWebApps/Evolutionary-Algorithms/README.md

 ![Screenshot](screenshot.gif)

 We initialise the algorithm with random start values for 'walk speed' and 'distance from object to jump'.
-Evolution occurs according to the below.
+Evolution occurs according to the below with convergence occurring after about 10 generations.

 ## Strength
 In general we only let the strongest individuals survive.
 It is hence critical that we have a good definition of how to define what strongest means.
 We also need to determine what percentage of the population should 'survive' and be used for breeding new generations.